-It was 2008, and I had been traveling for 18 months.
+It was 2008, and I’d been traveling for 18 months.
 I was simply sick of traveling.
 I was tired of meeting people, tired of moving around, tired of having the same conversations over and over.
 So I decided one day in Brisbane that it was time to head home.
-I chucked my flight to New Zealand, and was homeward bound the next week.
+I chucked my flight to New Zealand and was homeward bound the next week.

 Two weeks later, I wanted to be back in New Zealand.

 The warm glow of being home had worn off.
 I was listless.
 It was winter.
 I had no job, no idea what to do.
 And life back home was the same as I had left it.

 I thought about going back to teaching or doing something with renewable energy.
 But for the immediate future, I needed a job.
 Luckily, my cousin had a temp agency and got me a job covering for a woman while she was on maternity leave.

 My job was simple.
 It was nothing a monkey couldn’t do.
 Not wanting to hand off important tasks to a temp, they had me answering and routing calls.
 It was incredibly boring.
 I spent every day on Facebook.

 That down time allowed me to realize two things:

 First, life hadn’t changed at all.
 Friends, family, Boston—all of it had stayed in stasis while I was gone.
 I had changed, but the world around me hadn’t.
 It was disheartening.
 And there was no one I knew who could relate to what I was feeling.